krzyzanowskim/STTextView/README.md

 - macOS text system integration
 - Performant Text editing
-- Line numbers in a ruler view
+- Display line numbers
-- Ruler Markers support
+- Display invisible characters
 - Customization of colors and fonts
 - Toggle line wrapping on and off
 - Adjust the height of lines